 Invoice discounting means that your invoices are used as collateral for a loan.
 Invoice discounting companies usually advance only 80% of the value of your invoice(s).
 You will pay an interest rate above prime, plus a monthly fee to maintain the loan as long as its takes you to pay it back.

 When a third-party purchases your invoices and begins debt collection, your clients receive communications from that party.
-The relationship is then disclosed; it’s evident that you’ve used an invoice factor, as they are either collecting on your behalf or are now the owner of the debt and collecting on their own behalf.
+The relationship is then disclosed; it’s evident that you’ve used an invoice factor, as they are either collecting on your behalf or are now the owner of the debt and collecting on their own behalf as part of factoring funds.

 Cross-border factoring simply means that a US company might use a Canadian invoice factor, or vice versa.
 Online invoice factoring has made it possible for you to choose the best solution for your business’s unique needs, regardless of geography.